-- Successfully defended an aerospace component part manufacturer from post-trial claims in the Eastern District of Pennsylvania and an appeal to the Third Circuit against claims that its seal was defectively designed and caused flammable fluid to reach the engine manifold of a military helicopter, leading to the deaths of all Marines onboard.
+- Successfully defended an aerospace component part manufacturer from post-trial claims in the Eastern District of Pennsylvania and an appeal to the Third Circuit against claims that its seal was defectively designed and caused flammable fluid to reach the engine manifold of a military helicopter, leading to the deaths of all the Marines onboard.

 - Defended a major corporation from claims brought by a man in his mid-forties who sustained serious injuries to his right elbow, allegedly as a result of falling on a broken grate on the company’s premises.
 Following the fall, the plaintiff underwent multiple right elbow surgeries, and claimed that he lost all use of his right (and dominant) arm.
-Axelrod mounted a strong defense including by retaining:
+The Axelrod Firm mounted a strong defense including by retaining:

 The case amicably resolved for a confidential sum shortly before trial.

-- Defended French bearing manufacturer in wrongful death action in state court in Cook County, Illinois arising out of helicopter crash including challenge to jurisdiction of Illinois courts resulting in dismissal of lawsuit by trial court; maintained challenge after plaintiff’s successful appeal through to Illinois Supreme Court to unsuccessful petition for certiorari to the U.S. Supreme Court; continued defense against allegations including strict products liability, negligence and breach of warranty; case involved multiple experts including metallurgist, accident reconstruction expert, pilot expert, economist, biomechanics forensic expert and maintenance expert; following mediation, case settled on favorable terms two weeks before trial.
+- Defended a French bearing manufacturer in a wrongful death action in state court in Cook County, Illinois arising out of helicopter crash.
+Successfully raised a challenge to the jurisdiction of Illinois courts that resulted in the dismissal of the lawsuit by trial court.
+Maintained this challenge until plaintiff’s successful appeal through to the Illinois Supreme Court, and a denial of our client’s writ of certiorari to the U.S. Supreme court.
+Following the jurisdictional challenge, we proceeded to defend the manufacturer and worked with counsel for co-defendants against strict products liability, negligence, and breach of warranty claims.
+Retained multiple experts including a metallurgist, an accident reconstruction expert, a pilot expert, an economist, a biomechanics forensic expert, and a maintenance expert.
+We settled the case for our client on favorable terms two weeks before trial.

-- Represented ground handling company in multiple wrongful death and personal injury lawsuits around the U.S. involving loaders and other vehicles.
+- Represented a ground handling company in multiple wrongful death and personal injury lawsuits around the U.S. involving loaders and other vehicles.

-- Represented airport authority Aeroports de Paris and its insurers in wrongful death and personal injury claims in United States and overseas arising out of collapse of terminal at Charles de Gaulle Airport in Paris; claims included allegations of negligence related to construction and architectural defects; after several mediation sessions, wrongful death case filed in U.S. District Court for the Eastern District of New York arising out of accident resulted in favorable settlement.
+- Represented airport authority Aeroports de Paris and its insurers in wrongful death and personal injury claims in the United States and overseas arising out of the collapse of a terminal at Charles de Gaulle Airport in Paris.
+The claims included allegations of negligence related to the construction and alleged architectural defects.
+After several mediation sessions, the Plaintiffs filed a wrongful death case in the U.S. District Court for the Eastern District of New York regarding the accident.
+Successfully resolved in the matter afterwards.